madetech/blog/posts/planning-is-hard-can-we-do-kanban-instead.md

 Planning is an activity that usually results in some emotional response, however it can generally be said that teams avoiding planning will also be avoiding thinking about the future in general.
 Having a poor engineering strategy can have serious consequences on Lead Time and Delivery Rate.

-Whether your experience with planning is a positive or a negative one, it is an skill that must be learnt and mastered.
+Whether your experience with planning is a positive or a negative one, it is a skill that must be learnt and mastered.

 When teams start out in Agile they will typically venture towards no planning or Scrum.
 Implementing Scrum first will generally be an easier task.
 A good litmus test for when you might be ready to try out more lean/advanced practices is when you feel the need to pivot more frequently than Scrum typically allows you to.